amidaware/trmm-docs/docs/functions/settings_override.md

 # Overriding / Customizing Default Settings

-### Browser token expiration
+### Admin User Browser Token Expiration and Idle Timeout Settings

-The default browser token expiration is set to 5 hours.
+The browser token expiration for admin users determines how long a session remains active before requiring re-authentication.
+By default, the token expires after 5 hours of inactivity.
+You can customize this idle timeout to automatically log out admin users after a shorter or longer period, depending on your security policy.
 See this [ticket](https://github.com/amidaware/tacticalrmm/issues/503) for reference.

 To change it, add the following code block to the end of `/rmm/api/tacticalrmm/tacticalrmm/local_settings.py`